paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md

 ## § 5824.
 Funding for export promotion activities and capital projects
 **(a) Allocation of A.I.D. funds** The President is encouraged to use a portion of the funds made available for the independent states of the former Soviet Union under chapter 11 of part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
 2295](./chapter-032-foreign-assistance.md#section-2295) et seq.]—

-(1) to fund the export promotion, finance, and related activities carried out pursuant to subsection (b)(1) of this section, including activities relating to the export of intermediary goods; and
+(1) to fund the export promotion, finance, and related activities carried out pursuant to subsection (b)(1), including activities relating to the export of intermediary goods; and

 (2) to fund capital projects, including projects for telecommunications, environmental cleanup, power production, and energy related projects.